All Episodes

 tim pool

-He's fantastic, and I'm glad to get his uh his take on all of this, especially because he he's he's lived it, he's experienced it.
+And I'm glad to get his take on all of this, especially because he's lived it.

-You've heard it from him straight from you know, straight from him, what it's like growing up in the black community.
+You've heard it from him, straight from him, what it's like growing up in the black community.

-I could only speak somewhat outside of this.
+I can only speak somewhat outside of this.

-I know you guys have been hear me talking about oh, I'm from Chicago and and things like that.
+I know you guys are going to hear me talking about, oh, I'm from Chicago and things like that.

-And it's because Trump's gonna send the National Guards because he's sending in ice and because they're telling us that we're wrong.
+And it's because Trump's going to send the National Guards because he's sending an ice and because they're telling us that we're wrong.

 I didn't grow up in the community Brandon grew up in, but I grew up in a community affected next to a gang and black community.